SametHope/Rapid-Localization/README.md

 - **UI Localization:** Localize both TextMeshPro (TMP) and legacy UI components.

 - **Dropdown Language Selection:** Includes prewritten code for a dropdown language selection UI element.

+- **Lightweight:** Occupies very little space and contains a handful of scripts.
+The scripts are contained within assembly definitions and do not clutter the main assembly.

 - **Debugging:** If something goes wrong or encounters an issue, plugin tries fixing it and provides useful debug messages.
 These messages contain information about what went wrong and offer probable fixes.

 - **Platform Compatibility:** Supports all platforms.